X

 • Is an apartment in the CBD a bad idea?

-• When will it be too old to begin investing in property?
+• When are you too old to begin investing in property?

 • Should you pay off your HECS debt before you buy your first property?